 5. Apps Monetization

-Business apps help reduce costs of business operations and obviously increase companies’ revenue.
+Business apps help reduce the costs of business operations and obviously increase companies’ revenue.
 However, it is more difficult to assess their share in the overall business profit as it requires deeper analysis compared to checking sales stats for consumer apps.

 How would you measure John’s ability to update the CRM on the go after a phone call with a client, so that the lead can proceed further down the sales pipe in the system?
 Simply said, businesses do not need to monetize their enterprise apps.